FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/t_st_password_reset/_index.md

 If the secret question feature is enabled in {{< SecureTransport/componentshortname  >}}, the users must answer a secret question, which they have preciously set, before they can reset their password.

-For more information on Secret Question Functionality, see <a href="t_st_secretquestion" class="MCXref xref">Configure a secret question</a>.
+For more information on Secret Question Functionality, see [Configure a secret question](t_st_secretquestion).